Dreamed 2009/4/10 by Wayan

 So what to do?
 I write and draw them, speculate, and try to act on their individual messages, while feeling like I missed the overall point.
 Wait to see if themes recur, and if related dreams eventually build into a coherent all-night blockbuster explaining the whole series.

 So I apologize, dear readers.
 I suspect nights full of such unresolved dreams are common for most dreamworkers.
 But I created the false impression that I dream a shamanic epic every night!
 Himalayan peaks are real, but foothill-dreams outnumber them.
 And you don't reach the peaks without climbing through foothills.
+Or deep basins like these.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books